django/django/docs/testing.rst

             self.assertEqual(client.receive(), {'all is': 'done'})

-You can use ``HttpClient`` for websocket related consumers.
+You can use ``WSClient`` for websocket related consumers.
 It automatically serializes JSON content, manage cookies and headers, give easy access to the session and add ability to authorize your requests.
 For example::